 |Other Service||If you have a lot of luggage, you can also ask the staff to operate the elevator for you, which is more convenient.|

-With the rise of airport construction, aeroplanes have gradually become another more convenient way of travel in China, especially with the increasing frequency of exchanges between various regions, the convenience of online ticket purchase and the preferential fares of airlines.
+With the rise of airport construction, airplanes have gradually become another more convenient way of travel in China, especially with the increasing frequency of exchanges between various regions, the convenience of online ticket purchases, and the preferential fares of airlines.
 It has also become one of the most important means of transportation in China.

 China is currently the world’s second-largest aviation market after the United States.
 To adapt to the rapid growth of air transportation, China has built an astonishing number of airports, including the 5th largest airport, Changshui airport in Kunming.
-It’s not only easy for people to travel from Kunming to any part of the rest of the country but also to travel to the nearby Asian countries such as Thailand, Cambodia, Laos, Vietnam, Nepal, Myanmar, Malaysia and Indonesia.
+It’s easy for people to travel from Kunming to any part of the rest of the country and travel to the nearby Asian countries such as Thailand, Cambodia, Laos, Vietnam, Nepal, Myanmar, Malaysia, and Indonesia.
 It greatly facilitates regional communication and also reduces the cost of travel within the region.
-Many international tourists choose Kunming, China as their transit point and then continue to travel to Southeast Asia and South Asia.
+Many international tourists choose Kunming, China, as their transit point and then travel to Southeast Asia and South Asia.

-To take the aeroplane, there are some basic rules for whether to carry luggage or checked luggage on an aeroplane:
+To take the airplane, there are some basic rules for whether to carry luggage or checked luggage on an airplane:

 - Other prohibited items specified by the state, such as drugs.